adityakode/Cryptography/README.md

 Cryptographic Hash Functions :

 - Conversion of any input of any size converted into fixed size output is known as function of Cryptographic Hash Function
-- Best method for hashing is Modulo Division Method (according to Wikipedia)
+- Best method for hashing is Modulo Division Method (accordingto Wikipedia)

 # Digital Signatures